spacetelescope/jwst/docs/extract_1d/source/description.rst

 Description
 ===========
-The extract_1d step extracts a 1-d signal from a 2-d dataset and writes a spectrum to a product.
+The extract_1d step extracts a 1-d signal from a 2-d or 3-d dataset and writes a spectrum to a product.
 This works on fixed-slit data (NIRSpec data through any one or more of the fixed slits, MIRI LRS data through the slit or in the slitless region, and NIRISS slitless data) as well as IFU data and NIRSpec MOS (micro-shutter array) data.

+For IFU data, the extraction options differ somewhat depending on whether the target is a point source or an extended source.
+For a point source, the spectrum will be extracted using circular aperture photometry, optionally including background subtraction using a circular annulus.
+The region of overlap between an aperture and a pixel can be calculated by one of three different methods:  "exact", limited only by finite precision arithmetic; "center", i.e. the full value in a pixel will be included if its center is within the aperture; or "subsample", which means pixels will be subsampled 5 x 5, and the "center" option will be used for each sub-pixel.
+For an extended source, exact square aperture photometry will be used, with no background subtraction.

 Input
 =====
-Level 2-b countrate data.
-The format should be a CubeModel, an ImageModel, or a MultiSlitModel, with SCI, ERR, DQ, and possibly RELSENS extensions for each slit.
+Level 2-b countrate data, or level-3 data.
+The format should be a CubeModel, an IFUCubeModel, an ImageModel, or a MultiSlitModel, with at least SCI and RELSENS extensions for each slit.
 The SCI extensions should have keyword SLTNAME to specify which slit was extracted, though if there is only one slit (e.g. full-frame data), the slit name can be taken from the JSON reference file instead.

 Output
 ======